sew-k/cheap-flight-search/README.md

 - [ ] creating SimpleMailMessage with searching results
 - [ ] creating SimpleMailMessage with reminder about upcoming (purchased) trips
 - [ ] to add email configuration management in application view layer
+- [ ] creating MimeMessage instead of SimpleMailMessage to implement buttons with direct url to purchase chosen itinerary

 ## Troubleshooting